INTRODUCTION TO ARCGIS (GEOGRAPHIC INFORMATION SYSTEMS)

 - Major credit cards accepted.

-- If you prefer to receive an invoice and pay via corporate check contact Sharon Bliss (firstname.lastname@example.org).
+- If you prefer to receive an invoice and pay via corporate check contact Sharon Bliss (email@example.com).
 She will email the invoice to you.
 To register please use CSU's CampusCE site.
-As you register, in the payment portion of the site be sure to select the "pay by check" option.
+If you are paying with a check select the "Staff Dev or Check" option.

 - If you are a CSU employee you may be able to use faculty/staff development funds to pay for this workshop.
 The form can be obtained from the CSU Human Resources Benefits Form page.
 Please send a copy of the completed form to the Division of Continuing and Extended Education at conted@csuohio or UR 141.
-Also contact Sharon Bliss (at email@example.com) and let her know that you would like to attend this workshop.
 After that please complete registration on CSU's CampusCE site.

 Refund to original payment is made at 100% when a registrant cancels attendance at least seven business days prior to the start of the first class.
 Alternatively, registrant can choose to transfer paid tuition to a later, equivalent course of their choosing within the same college or school at no additional cost.
 Refunds may take up to ten business-days to receive.
 Requests must be submitted to Sharon Bliss (firstname.lastname@example.org).
 Click here for more information about Cleveland State Univerisity's refund policy.